-You can get your ticket from the ticket office, and also from the news stand and at the bar inside the station.
+You can buy the ticket at the ticket office, but also at the kiosco or at the bar inside the station.

 Regional Trains and Fast Regional Trains:

-- BIRG daily ticket: it is valid for a whole day and includes round-trip in addition to unlimited use of public transport in Rome (subway, bus and tramway).
-It costs €12 and it is advisable for who means to get around the capital.
-Take into account that every single trip costs €1.50.
+- BIRG daily ticket: it is a round-trip ticket valid for one day, including an unlimited use of public transport in Rome (subway, bus and tramway).
+The price is €12 and it is recommended for those who want to get around the capital city.
+Please note that each single ticket on public transport costs €1.50.

 Direct Trains - "Le Frecce"

 - "Le Frecce" are new trains that don't do any intermediate stops and link Civitavecchia Train Station with Roma Termini and Roma Tiburtina.
-This is the most expensive option, but the best if you need to get to Rome fast.
-For further information about timetables and prices we invite you to refer to Trenitalia website.
+This is the most expensive option, but the best if you need to get to Rome as quick as possible.
+For further information about timetables and prices, please visit Trenitalia website.

-The train runs four times daily and stops only at the intermediate stations of Roma San Pietro and Roma Ostiense.
-One way ticket is €10 and the return ticket is €15.
+This train runs four times daily and stops only at the intermediate stations of Roma San Pietro and Roma Ostiense.
+One-way ticket costs €10 and the round-trip ticket is €15.
 Public transportation in Rome is not included.